Alexa173/CS-499/README.md

 - Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

-Artifact 3 is a single-page application that uses a MEAN stack for develpement.
+Artifact 3 is a single-page application that uses a MEAN stack for developement.
 Here, I create a SPA for a ficticious client named Travlr.
 The original code uses Express and Node are used to build a static SPA.
 The client makes HTTP requests to fetch static HTML content.
 The updated architecture of the Travlr GetAways is based on a MEAN stack for its development.
 A MEAN stack is composed of a Rest API, JSON files, and a single-page application.
 Restful API provides a stateless interface for the database.
 On the customer-facing side of the application, the user enters data or makes a click on the website.
 In an Angular SPA, there is a collection of URLs that fetch data when prompted by the user.

 Here is what the static HTML page looks like: